johsteffens/beth/README.md

 The framework is used for object instantiation, initialization, lifetime management, serialization and more.
 Inside the beth codebase *reflection* is abbreviated *flect*.

 ### Perspective
 A key-component is the so-called *Perspective*, which is a special abstraction for a generic framework with the character of a polymorphic interface but not following the tradition of object inheritance in OOP.
 Binding between *Perspective* and *Object* is dynamic.
-Neither need be aware of the other's existence at compiletime, yet a *Perspective* may act as generic source of functionality for an object as well as its abstract interface.
+Neither need be aware of the other's existence at compile time, yet a *Perspective* may act as generic source of functionality for an object as well as its abstract interface.
 The perspective-framework builds upon the reflection framework.
 Inside the beth codebase *perspective* is abbreviated *spect*.

 ### Dynamic Binding
 Dynamic associations between *types*, *reflections*, and *perspectives* are accomplished via hashmaps.
 For this purpose I experimented with the well known (Pagh & Rodler) cuckoo-hashing and developed a fast & stable monolithic flavor of the algorithm.